skywalker6174/skywalker6174.github.io/_pages/about.md

 * Ph.D in Operations Research, National University of Singapore, 2022
 * B.S. in Statistics, Nanjing University, 2017

 ## Research Interest

 * Data-driven optimization and robust analytics
+* LLM for decision science
 * Analytics for social good
 * Supply chain and logistics

+## Openings
+I am looking for postdocs who share my research interests.
+A background in mathematics, computer science, or related areas would be a great match.

 Download my [CV](/file/CV_YueZhao.pdf).